create3000/x_ite/docs/_posts/components/Geometry3D/IndexedFaceSet.md

 ### MFInt32 [ ] **coordIndex** [ ] <small>[0,∞) or -1</small>

-CoordIndex indices provide the order in which coordinates are applied to construct each polygon face.
+*coordIndex* indices provide the order in which coordinates are applied to construct each polygon face.
 Order starts at index 0, commas are optional between sets.

 #### Hint